 A graduate of the University of California, San Diego, Victoria Bynum is an award-winning scholar and NEH Fellow who has researched class, race, and gender relations in the Civil War Era South for more than thirty years.

 BOOKS: (to learn more or to purchase, visit Barnes & Noble, or University of North Carolina Press, or Amazon Books)

 The Long Shadow of the Civil War: Southern Dissent and Its Legacies.
 University of North Carolina Press, 2010.

 The Free State of Jones: Mississippi’s Longest Civil War.
 University of North Carolina Press, 2001.

 Unruly Women: The Politics of Social and Sexual Control in the Old South.
 University of North Carolina Press, 1992.

-Now Available!
-THE MOVIE EDITION OF THE FREE STATE OF JONES, WITH A NEW AFTERWORD AND TIMELINE
+THE MOVIE EDITION OF THE FREE STATE OF JONES, WITH A NEW AFTERWORD AND TIMELINE, 2016.

-- “Newt Knight and the Free State of Jones: Myth, Memory, and Imagination,” Journal of Mississippi History, Civil War Sesquicentennial issue.
-Forthcoming.
+- “Newt Knight and the Free State of Jones: Myth, Memory, and Imagination,” Journal of Mississippi History, Civil War Sesquicentennial issue, 2017.

 - “East Texas Unionism: Warren J. Collins, Big Thicket Jayhawker,” in Lone Star Unionism and Dissent: The Other Civil War Texas, edited by Jesus F. de la Tejas.
-2016.
+University of Oklahoma Press, 2016.

 - “The Seduction and Suicide of Mariah Murray: A Civil War Era Tragedy,” Ohio Valley History, Sesquicentennial issue on Women and the Civil War, 2015.